What Are ETA and ETIAS, Europe’s New Visa-Waiver Programs?

 By Cameron Hewitt

-What is ETIAS?
+What are ETA and ETIAS?

-How does ETIAS work?
+How do ETA and ETIAS work?

-When will ETIAS go into effect?
+When does ETIAS go into effect?

 The EU plans to launch the program in mid-2025.
 Most travelers should have plenty of time to apply for authorization ahead of the requirement for entry.
 (And a few months' grace period is planned to follow the launch, during which authorities may waive the requirement for arriving travelers unaware of the new rule.)